 On September 23, 2019, we announced the Granger Optimization Project.
-We entered into agreements with GSO for the purchase of up to approximately \$350 million of preferred units of Alkali Holdings.
+We entered into agreements with GSO for the purchase of up to approximately \$350 million of preferred units (or 350,000 preferred units) of Alkali Holdings.
 The proceeds received from GSO will fund up to 100% of the anticipated cost of the GOP.
 On April 14, 2020, we entered into an amendment to our agreements with GSO to, among other things, extend the construction timeline of the Granger expansion project by one year.
-The extended completion date of the project is mid to late 2023.
+The extended completion date of the project is anticipated in mid to late 2023.
+We issued 1,750 preferred units to GSO in consideration for the amendment.
 The Alkali Holdings preferred unitholders will receive PIK distributions in lieu of cash distributions during the new anticipated construction period.
-As of March 31, 2020 we had issued \$130 million of Alkali Holdings preferred units to be used to fund the construction.
+As of June 30, 2020 we had issued 131,750 Alkali Holdings preferred units for the construction.
 The expansion is expected to increase our production at the Granger facilities by approximately 750,000 tons per year.